lynwoodsan/dimos/docker/navigation/README.md

 ./start.sh --hardware
 ```

 It doesn't do anything by default.
-You have to run commands on it by exec-ing:
+You have to run commands on it by `exec`-ing:

 ```bash
 docker exec -it dimos_hardware_container bash